Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

-and is interpreted as the amplitude of the gravitational wave that reaches Earth, i.e., previous to reduction by the detector antenna pattern~\cite{hrss}.
-The $h_\text{rss}$ has units of Hz$^{-1/2}$, which allows a direct comparison with the spectral strain sensitivity of the detectors.
-Some strain factors are used to re-scale the defined amplitude for every simulated signal injected, improving the assessment of cWB efficiency.
+This is interpreted as the amplitude of the gravitational wave that reaches Earth before being modified by the detector's antenna pattern~\cite{hrss}.
+The $h_\text{rss}$ is expressed in units of Hz$^{-1/2}$, allowing for a direct comparison with the spectral strain sensitivity of the detectors.
+Various strain factors are applied to appropriately scale the defined amplitudes for each simulated injected signal, thereby improving the assessment of cWB's efficiency.

-Despite not being derived from any specific astrophysical model, the \textit{ad hoc} waveforms can approximate the morphology of different gravitational-wave sources.
-The defined set of injections is mainly motivated by the waveform of expected sources for gravitational-wave bursts on the Schenberg band.
-Those are Sine-Gaussians (SG) and Ring-Downs (RD) signals, both circularly polarized with central frequency within [3150 Hz – 3260 Hz].
-The waveforms are parameterized as:
+The \textit{ad hoc} injections may not come from specific astrophysical models, but they can still approximate the morphology of gravitational-wave bursts that are expected to occur within the Schenberg frequency band.
+These bursts are made up of circularly polarized Sine-Gaussian (SG) and Ring-Down (RD) signals, with central frequencies that range from 3150 Hz to 3260 Hz.
+The waveforms are parameterized as

-where A is the strain amplitude, H$_{\times/+}$(t) are the waveforms for the two independent polarization, and $\alpha$ = 1 for the circular polarization, which assumes an optimally oriented source and is the best case scenario~\cite{Injections}.
-The sky location of the injected waveforms presents an isotropic distribution.
-In this simulation analysis, we used nine strain factors over a grid of $h_\text{rss}$ ranging of $5.00\times 10^{-23}$ Hz$^{-1/2}$ to $4.05 \times 10^{-21}$ Hz$^{-1/2}$ with logarithmically spaced values stepping of $\sqrt{3}$.
+where the strain amplitude (A) is multiplied by the waveforms (H$_{\times/+}$(t)) representing the two independent polarizations.
+The parameter $\alpha$ denotes the ellipticity of the signal polarization, with a value of 1 representing circular polarization, which corresponds to an optimally oriented source~\cite{Injections}.
+For sources that involve rotational motion around an axis, ellipticity is defined as the cosine angle between the rotational axis of the source and the line of sight from Earth.
+The injected waveforms are distributed evenly across the sky, with nine strain factors covering a grid of $h_\text{rss}$ values ranging from $5.00\times 10^{-23}$ Hz$^{-1/2}$ to $4.05 \times 10^{-21}$ Hz$^{-1/2}$, with logarithmically spaced values stepping by $\sqrt{3}$.

+Unlike the main search, which considered signals with a significant part of energy beyond the 3150-3260 Hz band, our simulation specifically focused on injections with a central frequency within the Schenberg band.
+This choice allows us to accurately assess the efficiency of a burst search in this frequency range, providing valuable insights into the detection capabilities of the Schenberg detector.